T1taniumF0rge-Industries-Inc/Software/devs.md

 > [!WARNING]
 >
-> If you try and upload a file that is over 100MB, make sure that the file extension type is correctly set in the .gitattributes file so that Git LFS can recognize the file as an LFS file.
+> If you try and upload a file that is over 100MB, make sure that the file extension type is correctly set in the .gitattributes file so that Git LFS can recognize the file as an LFS file and add the required pointers to point the file when the repository is getting cloned.
 Failure to do so will throw an error and usually (not always) mess up the commit history and file headers, and re-cloning the Git repository will potentially be required.
 >
 ## Last Backup: